Accounting and Finance

 You will need to ensure that you will also meet the GCSE requirements listed above.

-Typical Offer: Overall profile of DD in a Business, Engineering or Science BTEC Level 3 Diploma or DDD in the BTEC Level 3 Extended Diploma, both in combination with GCE A-Level Mathematics at grade A.
+Typical Offer: D*DD in the BTEC Level 3 Extended Diploma in Business, Engineering or Science in combination with GCE A-Level Mathematics at grade A.

 GCSE or equivalent: minimum Grade B in English Language and Mathematics.